fw-dev/useful_dashboard_info/README.md

 Just do this - you'll save yourself untold pain.
 Trust me I'm still healing.

-Load up the Client Data Query
+Fetching a query to store on disk for the future
 -
-The file called 'query_dashboard_info_clients.json' needs to be loaded into the FW server.

-    curl -s -k -H "Authorization: ezBlNWFlNTYwLTQzZWEtNDMwYS1iNTA0LTlmZTkxODFjODAxNH0=" -d "@query_dashboard_info_clients.json" -X POST "https://fwsrv.cluster8.tech:20445/inv/api/v1/query/"

-** this does not yet work **

-Fetch the query to store on disk for the future
--
-The queries can be stored on disk.
+The queries can be pulled from a running FW instance and stored on disk:

     curl -s -k -H "Authorization: ezBlNWFlNTYwLTQzZWEtNDMwYS1iNTA0LTlmZTkxODFjODAxNH0=" https://fwsrv.cluster8.tech:20445/inv/api/v1/query/42 > by_client_info.json

+    curl -s -k -H "Authorization: ezBlNWFlNTYwLTQzZWEtNDMwYS1iNTA0LTlmZTkxODFjODAxNH0=" https://fwsrv.cluster8.tech:20443/instrumentation/metrics